wildfly/wildfly-build-tools/README.md

 **modules**: contains module.xml files.
 These files should not use <resource> references, but should instead use references of the form:
-<artifact name="${org.hibernate:hibernate-core}"/>.
-These artifact references will
-be replaces by concrete references to a specific version or a <resource> reference when the server is provisioned.
+`<artifact name="${org.hibernate:hibernate-core}"/>`.These artifact references will be replaced by concrete references to a specific version or a <resource> reference when the server is provisioned.
 This makes it possible to override the version of specific artifacts at provisioning time.
-In addition, version numbers can be automatically added to module descriptors of version 1.6 or later by adding a verion attribute whose argument is either a fixed version string or one of the given artifact references.
+In addition, version numbers can be automatically added to module descriptors of version 1.6 or later by adding a version attribute whose argument is either a fixed version string or one of the given artifact references.
 The version number will appear on stack traces on Java 9 and later.